time-series-machine-learning/tsml-eval/_uea_experiments/cmp_hardware/gpu_machine.md

 At the end of the command, the python file to run is specified i.e.
 >python Code/tsml_eval/experiments/classification_experiments.py

+By default tsml-eval will look for the GPU with the lowest usage and assign a process to that GPU.
+Some problems can take a while to load data or start actually processing on the GPU, however.
+For that reason the above parallel command includes a 3 minute delay between submitting jobs (--delay 180).

 More information on the parallel command can be found at https://www.gnu.org/software/parallel/.